kyegomez/swarms/README.md

 -----
 ## Hiring
-We're hiring:
-* Engineers,
-* Researchers,
-* Interns,
-* And, salespeople

-to work on democratizing swarms, email me at with your story at `kye@apac.ai`
+We're hiring: Engineers, Researchers, Interns And, salesprofessionals to work on democratizing swarms, email me at with your story at `kye@apac.ai`

 ----------